tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

  - `batch.wrap_process_veg_hist.pl.USMX.NLCD_INEGI.2011.30_40.csh`
  - `batch.wrap_process_veg_hist.pl.USMX.NLCD_INEGI.s1992.30_40.csh` - note: for s1992, you need to have run batch scripts for Stages 1-2 for both s1992 and 1992; the land cover fractions from 1992 will be used in s1992.

-To run these batch files, replace all instances of `$PROJECT` in the files with the path to your copy of this GitHub project.
+To run these batch files, replace all instances of `$PROJECT` in the files with the path to your copy of this GitHub project (and replace any other placeholders beginning with `$` with the appropriate values).
 Also make sure they are executable by running `chmod +x $FILENAME`, where `$FILENAME` is the path/name of the batch file that you are making executable.
+Finally, you must either run these scripts from the `$PROJECT/tools` directory (i.e., `cd $PROJECT/tools` and prepend `../examples/` to the name of the batch script) or add `$PROJECT/tools` to your `$PATH` environment variable.

 ### Option 2: if you are processing your domain as a single stream and file